gramian/numerical-schemer.xyz/_posts/2022-06-23-chicken-flonum.md

 * area hyperbolic tangent / inverse hyperbolic tangent (`atanh`),

 are not included in this module.
-While these functions are not part of the R5RS (which I think is a severe shortcoming), they are defined in the `C` [math library](https://cplusplus.com/reference/cmath/), and even though there are closed forms for these functions, their (flonum-)accurate implementation, is not necessarily that simple.
+While these functions are not part of R5RS (which I think is a shortcoming), they are defined in the `C` [math library](https://cplusplus.com/reference/cmath/), and even though there are closed forms for these functions, their (flonum-)accurate implementation, is not necessarily that simple
+(unless exponential and natural logarithm `fpexp` and `fplog` switch to appropriate underlying `C` functions based on their arguments).

 ### Print Precision
 Lastly, the `(flonum-print-precision num)` function controls how flonums are printed to the terminal or a sequential file.